pranjalworm/pranjalworm.github.io/content/mandatory-hello-world-post.md

 ---
-date: "2021-03-18"
+date: '2021-03-18'
 draft: false
-title: "Mandatory Hello World Post"
+title: 'Mandatory Hello World Post'
-description: "Well it would be borderline criminal for a programmer not to begin with a \"Hello World\" post."
+description: 'Well it would be borderline criminal for a programmer not to begin with a "Hello World" post.'
 thumbnail: 'pranjal-dubey.webp'
+type: blogpost
 ---

 "Hello World!"